Gifu Castle 岐阜城

 How to Get There

-From JR Gifu Station it is an easy bus ride to Gifu Castle.
+From Gifu Station it is a 15-minute bus ride to Gifu Castle.

 Third time lucky

-As it stands, Gifu Castle is now the third recorded castle on that site.
+As it stands, Gifu Castle is now the third recorded castle built on the site.
 The original was built in the 13th century and destroyed around 1600 in the leadup to the pivotal Battle of Sekigahara when Japan was finally reunified.
-Sitting on the mountaintop, the castle holds a strong strategic advantage.
+Sitting on the mountaintop, the castle holds a strategic advantage.
 The Tokugawa regime was determined to remove what it considered a major threat.

-Later, the castle was repaired and remained in private hands until the Second World War, when it was destroyed by fire during an air raid.
+Later, the castle was repaired and remained in private hands until it was destroyed by fire.

-The current castle was built in 1956 in cement.
-As such, it isn't the most authentic of castle structures in Japan, but the view from the lookout posts on the top floor is stunning.
-And, from a distance, standing proud on 300-meter-high Mt.
-Kinka, it is eminently photogenic.
+The current castle was built in 1956 with cement.
+Though it is not an original castle structures, the view from the lookout posts on the top floor is stunning.

-Inside the castle, you will find an exhibition of samurai weapons and archeological treasures found around the mountain.
+Inside the castle, you will find an exhibition about the castle town and the castle building that Oda Nobunaga worked on.

-A ropeway, starting in Gifu Koen Park, runs up the side of the mountain and climbing takes about an hour.
+A ropeway, starting in Gifu Koen Park, runs up the side of Mt.
+Kinka.
+The climb to the top takes about an hour.
 Each of the four routes up the mountain makes for a satisfying hike and there is much to see on the way including shrines, the Gifu Castle Archives Museum, and a squirrel petting zoo.

 In addition to the many shrines dotted around the park, the Gifu City Museum of History should be on your hit-list.
 It's a fantastic place to learn about the history of the castle, the city, and the Gifu area .
 It also has a series of temporary exhibitions.
 The Nawa Insect Museum is an unusual spot, built by a man known as The Insect Man.
-It houses over 300,000 specimens of creepy crawlies, making it a big hit with children.
+It houses over 300,000 beautiful specimens, making it a big hit with children.

 You can cover the castle itself in an hour, but if you plan on visiting the museums and other attractions in the vicinity, you will need longer.